 Most of these scholarships require high academic achievement; each specifies areas of interest or skills desired.
 All of the scholarship applications take time to prepare — weeks or months in advance.

-Students should review the opportunities below and visit the National Scholarships Office in CORE, 319 Olin, or contact Dr. Jeffrey Ratliff-Crain, 309-794-7331, to learn more.
+Students should review the opportunities below and visit the National Scholarships Office in CORE, 319 Olin, or contact the Office of Academic Affairs, 309-794-7331, to learn more.

 Scholarships and fellowships for current students

 Current students, first-year through juniors, can apply for several scholarships and fellowships that can help fund international study: